Skip to main content

 Enclomiphene Optional oral medication A selective estrogen receptor modulator (SERM) that can help maintain or boost LH and FSH production, further supporting the natural HPG axis.

-This multi-faceted approach ensures that while testosterone levels are optimized, the body’s own signaling pathways are supported, and potential from hormonal conversion are proactively managed.
+This multi-faceted approach ensures that while testosterone levels are optimized, the body’s own signaling pathways are supported, and potential side effects from hormonal conversion are proactively managed.
 Continuous monitoring of the key biomarkers is essential to titrate dosages and maintain long-term health and safety.

 Navigating Female Hormonal Transitions